hex-plex/NanoDrone-Hardware/README.md

 This explains the connections between the FC and the Raspberrypi

-## For the Connections with ESP follow this :
+## For the Connections follow this circuit diagram :
 ![](esp_raspi.png)